zteoh/choretracker-react-starter/README.md

       should have_many(:tasks).through(:chores)
       ```

-    Because we have set up the [single_test](https://github.com/grosser/single_test) gem for you, it is possible to just run the child tests with the command `rake test:child`.
-You can run all three model tests by executing `rake test:units` on the command line, at the moment you will still see failures to be fixed.
+    Because we have set up the [single_test](https://github.com/grosser/single_test) gem for you, it is possible to just run the child tests with the command `rails test test/models/child_test`.
+You can run all three model tests by executing `rails test test/models` on the command line, but at the moment we only have tests in the child model.

 5. Next we add in validation matching: